Jgithub02/SQL_Learning/README.md

 # SQL_Learning
-The roadmap is to learn Data Engineer skills.
-I will store all the code in this repository.
+I will store all about SQL in this repository.